 This UNESCO World Heritage Site is famous for its bonebeds and much of the Tyrrell’s excavations take place through their field station here.
 Visit our page on Dinosaur Provincial Park to learn about all the incredible experiences to be found here.

-In Alberta’s northern badlands, just south of the city of Grande Prairie, lies the recently discovered Pipestone Creek bonebed – a massive gravesite of the Pachyrhinosaurus, a plant eating dinosaur, dating back 73 million years.
+In Alberta’s northern badlands, close to Grande Prairie, lies the recently discovered Pipestone Creek bonebed – a massive gravesite of the Pachyrhinosaurus, a plant eating dinosaur, dating back 73 million years.
 Much of the site is yet to be excavated.
-Soon to open is the new Philip J. Currie Museum, named after the man who co-founded the Royal Tyrrell Museum in Drumheller who is doing much of the work here.
+Soon to open is the new Philip J. Currie Museum.
 This much-heralded facility will be a mecca for palaeontologists around the world.
-Once the museum is open, tours of the area and special programming will resume.
+Tours of the area and special programming are already in place.

 Minutes from Edmonton but millions of years from the present, the dinosaurs roam!
 Take a guided safari around this 40 acre “prehistoric preserve” where more than 50 life sized prehistoric creatures live and breathe.
 From the graceful Brachiosaurus to the mighty Tyrannosaurus rex, these animatronic exhibits are bound to thrill dino fans of all ages.
-You’ll find modern creatures here as well, including flying squirrels and a resident moose.
+You’ll also find modern creatures at Jurassic Forest, including flying squirrels and a resident moose.